-When you need help, you can chat with a librarian 24/7 using the chat box below.
+When you need help, you can chat with a librarian 24/7 using the Message Us button below.

 You can also text, send us an email, call or schedule an appointment.
 Just click HELP at the top of this page on the green bar.

 These library databases contain reliable content and are arranged by topics.
 They are useful for locating issues that are of concern to the public or the government, or may be of interest as a research topic.

 Review the Popular, Trade or Scholarly handout linked below and watch the 2 videos.

 Example: Popular, Trade and Scholarly Articles

 Hint: Select the PDF after you select the article link to view the article as it appeared in the print publication.
 All of these articles were retrieved from library databases.